Sites whose topoi are the smooth representations of locally profinite groups: Introduction

-This absolute Galois monoid and its subgroups let us define the notion of {\it smooth sets}.
-A {\it smooth $M_{(\cC_0, \iota_0)}$-set} is defined to be a set with the action of the absolute Galois monoid satisfying the following condition: For an element in the set, the stablizer contains the group of the form $\bK_X$ for some edge object $X$ (Definition~\ref{defn:smooth sets})
+This absolute Galois monoid and its subgroups allow us to define the notion of {\it smooth sets}.
+A {\it smooth $M_{(\cC_0, \iota_0)}$-set} is defined to be a set with the action of the absolute Galois monoid satisfying the following condition: for an element in the set, the stabilizer contains the group of the form $\bK_X$ for some edge object $X$ (Definition~\ref{defn:smooth sets}).

-We may also equip the absolute Galois monoid with a structure of a topological monoid using those subgroups (Section~\ref{sec:topological monoid structure}).
-Then by definition, the category of smooth $M_\Cip$-sets is canonically equivalent to the category of discrete sets with continuous action of the topological monoid $M_\Cip$.
+We may also equip the absolute Galois monoid with a structure of a topological monoid using these subgroups (Section~\ref{sec:topological monoid structure}).
+In this case, by definition, the category of smooth $M_\Cip$-sets is canonically equivalent to the category of discrete sets with continuous action of the topological monoid $M_\Cip$.

 When the topology is the atomic topology, $M_\Cip$ is a group and all objects are edge objects.